With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 27. Watch a Hanyeo performance.

-28. Walk parks of the Olleh Trail (or all of it).
+28. Walk parts of the Olleh Trail (or all of it).

 The Olleh path goes all around Jeju with different trails in different parts.
-I’d like to experience walking at least one of them!
+I’d like to experience walking at least one of them, but really what I want to do one year is spend a month or two walking them all.

 29. Visit Bijarim (or Bija Forest).